Chaitalykundu/Web-Development/01-HTML/1-Basics/02-Tags/theory.md

 # Tags

-- Tags are like keywords, which defines that how browser will format and display the content.
+- Tags are like keywords, which defines that how browser will format and display the contents.

+- Tags have pre-defined meaning to the browsers.

 - Every tag in HTML perform different tasks.